amnn/typed-geomlab-report/report.md

 Now suppose we try to unify $\alpha\sim\beta$.
 Chasing forward pointers, this is tantamount to unifying $(\gamma:[\,])\sim(\delta:[\,])$.
 As this unification is between compound types with the same outermost constructor, we proceed to unify the children. $[\,]\sim[\,]$ is a trivial constraint, so we focus on $\gamma\sim\delta$.
 Another pointer chase shows that this is equivalent to $(\delta:[\,])\sim(\gamma:[\,])$, for which we must unify $\delta\sim\gamma$: Circular types have us going round in circles!

 To unify two distinct\footnote{\textit{Distinct} refers to pointer equality: $\tau_1$ is stored at a different location in memory to $\tau_2$.} compound types $\tau_1$ and $\tau_2$ with matching outermost constructor, we unify their children.
 If, however, after following all forwarding pointers, both types reside at the same memory location (are identical) then we know that we need not do any work.
-As we have seen, this check alone is not enough to stop unification diverging, but \text{G\'erard Huet} proposes an elegant solution in\ \cite[\S5.7.2]{huet1976resolution}: \textit{Before} unifying the compound types' children replace one type with a forward pointer to the other.
+As we have seen, this check alone is not enough to stop unification diverging, but \text{G\'erard Huet} proposes an elegant solution\ \cite[\S5.7.2]{huet1976resolution}: \textit{Before} unifying the compound types' children replace one type with a forward pointer to the other.
 This is sound because, after unification, the two types will be identical in structure, and if the two types need to be unified again, the pointer equality check will stop us looping.

 When we attempt to unify $\alpha\sim\beta$ with the new algorithm, first we point $\beta$ to $\alpha$ (Left).
 Then we unify $\gamma\sim\delta$ as children of $\alpha$ and $\beta$ respectively, but noticing that they point to the same type, do nothing --- except compress $\gamma$'s path (Right):
 \begin{equation*}